-- 1. The financial statements and notes, as set out on pages 25-44, are in accordance with the Corporations Act 2001, and: - a. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2019 and of the performance for the period ended on that date. - 2.
-In the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 25-43, are in accordance with the Corporations Act 2001, and: - a. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2019 and of the performance for the period ended on that date. - 2.
+In the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
+The directors have been given the declarations required by s295A of the Corporations Act 2001.